surf-visualization/blospray/readme.md

 * Blender supports multiple colors per vertex (basically one per face loop), while OSPRay only supports a single value per vertex.
 XXX need to double-check this

+* The OSPRay orthographic camera does not support depth-of-field

 * All rendering is done on the CPU, because, well ... it's OSPRay ;-)